1770: Captain James Cook first sights Australia.

 2011: Fidel Castro resigns from the Communist Party of Cuba’s central committee after 45 years.
 On the same day, Norwegian marathon runner Grete Waitz died of cancer aged 57.

-2012: Drummer/mandolinist with The Band, Levon Helm, died of throat cancer aged 71.
-On the same day, Leonard Cohen’s former manager, Kelley Lynch, was jailed for 18 months for harassing the singer-songwriter.
+2012: Drummer and multi instrumentalist Levon Helm, formerly of The Band, dies of throat cancer aged 71.
+On the same day, Leonard Cohen’s former manager is jailed for 18 months for harassing the singer-songwriter.
+Kelley Lynch is found guilty by a Los Angeles court after sending a torrent of expletive-strewn emails and letters to the star.

-2013: Boston bombing suspects killed and captured in Boston after four days.
+2013: Boston bombing suspects killed and captured in Boston after four days on the run.